 Next, let $\varrho\colon P\to K$ be a homomorphism as before.
 As we've seen, replacing $K$ by $\im\varrho$, we still get the same Malcev completion.
-Therefore we can assume that $\varrho$ is surjective (or that the image is Zariski-dense, when $P$ is discrete).
+Therefore, we can assume that $\varrho$ is surjective (or that the image is Zariski dense, when $P$ is discrete).

-Finally, replacing $K$ with a quotient by a pro-unipotent subgroup, still gives the same Malcev completion (the most important example of this being the maximal (pro-)reductive quotient of $K$): \begin{lem} Let $\varrho \colon P \to K$ be a homomorphism and $q \colon K \twoheadrightarrow S$ a quotient of $K$ by a pro-unipotent subgroup.
+Finally, replacing $K$ with a quotient by a pro-unipotent normal subgroup, still gives the same Malcev completion (the most important example of this being the maximal (pro-)reductive quotient of $K$): \begin{lem} Let $\varrho \colon P \to K$ be a homomorphism and $q \colon K \twoheadrightarrow S$ a quotient by a pro-unipotent normal subgroup.
 Then the Malcev completions of $P \to K$ and $P \to S$ coincide. \end{lem} \begin{proof} We check it on the side of the Tannakian categories.
 Trivially, $\unip(\varrho^*)$ contains $\unip(\varrho^*q^*)$ (both are full subcategories of $\Rep P$).
 For the other direction, note that every object in $\Rep K$ is obtained by successive extension from objects coming from $q^*$ (\nref{Lemma}{lem:unip_ker}).
 Thus, everything in the image of $\varrho^*$ is obtained by successive extension from objects coming from $\varrho^*q^*$.
 This gives the reverse inclusion, using the extension-stability of $\unip(\varrho^*q^*)$ in $\Rep P$. \end{proof}

 \begin{rmk} By \nref{Lemma}{lem:malcev-surj}, if $\varrho\colon P\to K$ is Malcev complete, then $\varrho$ is surjective.
 Moreover, the group $K$ and the homomorphism $P\to K$ are determined by the maximal pro-reductive quotient $S$ of $K$ and the homomorphism $P\to S$.
 We recover $K$ as the Malcev completion of $P\to S$. \end{rmk}